Erehh-A/ml-learning-journey/README.md

 # 🚀 ML Learning Journey

-> My journey of learning Machine Learning from fundamentals to building and deploying real-world ML projects.
+> My journey of learning Machine Learning, Deep Learning, and AI from fundamentals to building and deploying real-world projects.

 ## 👋 About